 4. Put your hand on your heart.

 Create a daily heart listening ritual.
+Hear with your heart.
 Start by sitting quietly for a few minutes with your hands on your heart, and your eyes closed.
 Listen.
 You may not hear anything at first, but if you keep showing up your heart will reveal answers you’ve been waiting for.
 Keep a journal nearby so you can write down your heart’s words.